How profitable is your PM firm? Real property management profit margins explained

 This explainer breaks down what healthy property management margins actually look like for firms managing 200 to 500 doors, where margins are made or lost, and how top-performing firms consistently earn more per door than their competitors.

+Average is 10-20%, top performers reach 25-40%, and below 10% leaves the firm with no cushion for growth or unexpected costs.
 Property management profit margins vary widely based on portfolio size, property type, service scope, and geography.
 But within the 200-500 door residential segment, benchmark data shows a consistent range.

 1. Average firms operate with net profit margins of 10% to 20%.
 This means that for every dollar of management fee revenue collected, the firm keeps 10 to 20 cents after all operating expenses.
 A firm collecting $400,000 in annual management fees at a 15% margin nets $60,000.
 At that level, the owner is earning a modest salary, and the business has limited capacity to invest in growth, technology, or reserves.